Agriculture in the Classroom

 We are a nation that has reaped the benefits of a successful agricultural system with advances in science and technology.
 This has allowed our society to flourish, engage in leisure activities, and dream about the future.
 Our successful agricultural innovations have resulted in fewer farmers and larger yields.
 Today, roughly 21 million jobs are supported by the U.S. agriculture industry—a much smaller number than previous years.
 Even with that many Americans employed by agriculture, the level of agriculture knowledge has decreased as more people have moved away from farms and rural areas.

 Our agriculture success story has come with a consequence—a society that has little understanding concerning agricultural production, technology, and processing, and how this system meets our basic needs (food, clothing, shelter), and improves our quality of life.
 As people moved further away from the farm, the less agriculture knowledge was shared with them through actual hands-on activities as well as in educational materials in school.
 Farming was only discussed in terms of an occupational specialty, rather than an integral part of every student’s life.
+The Iowa Agriculture Literacy Foundation serves as the Iowa state contact and affiliate member of the National Agriculture in the Classroom Organization.

 About Agriculture in the Classroom